TempleEight/temple-docs/TempleEight/docs/guide/adding-dao-functions.md

 These queries are very simple: they perform the minimum the query required to extract all the data stored within the system.

 There are times where these standard queries are not sufficient to perform the query you require, so we designed `Temple` to allow for additional DAO methods.
+This guide will walk you through how to add new DAO functions to your project, using the `ExampleService` defined in the [Getting Started](../getting-started) guide.

 ## Adding a new DAO function
-We'll be using the example service defined in the [Getting Started](../getting-started) guide.
-The Templefile we defined was as followed:
+The Templefile we defined in the [Getting Started](../getting-started) guide was as follows:

 ```
 ExampleProject: project {